Rabbit Care Guide

 Multiple rabbits should each have their own space to prevent territorial disputes.
 Their enclosures should include soft, thick bedding and should be kept clean and dry.
 Avoid wire flooring, which can lead to pododermatitis (sore feet), and provide outdoor rabbits with shaded, weather-protected hutches.
 With consistency and patience, rabbits can even be litter box trained.

 Fresh leafy greens are another daily essential, but be cautious—some greens are high in calcium, which can lead to bladder stones.
 Fruits and sugary treats should be considered rare indulgences.
-A pelleted rabbit diet can supplement nutrition but should not replace hay and greens.
+A pelleted rabbit diet can supplement nutrition, but should not replace hay and greens.
 Access to unfiltered sunlight is also beneficial for natural vitamin D production.

 Common Health Issues